Breakthrough Clinical Trial regarding the Side Effects of Chemotherapy

 Chemotherapy destroys rapidly dividing cells, including those in the bone marrow that are needed to make platelets.
 Bleeding, such as during surgery, and medications can also contribute to thrombocytopenia during cancer treatment.

-Our Partner for this publication: Cancer Treatment Centers of America®, Chicago (CTCA)
+This 2004 Clinical Trail was conducted with the Cancer Treatment Centers of America®, Chicago (CTCA)

 Cancer Treatment Centers of America® (CTCA) is a leader in integrative cancer care.
 Each welcoming, state-of-the-art cancer hospitals houses the latest treatments and technologies.
 Their cancer hospitals are designed to be warm and welcoming, where you can receive all of your treatments under one roof by an experienced medical team.